Alagbami/save-find_prompt/README.md

-## How to use the web Application
-1. Implement by Search
+## Save&Find Prompts
+Save&Find Prompts was initially created for everyone in Customer Value Management (CVM) at ACME campus to save, share, create, and discover more information useful for every outbound call agent.

+### user without acct can search any useful information
-- search by prompt
+- search by hash tag
-- search by tag
+- search by content
 - search by username
-2. Implement Click on tag
-4. Implement View other profiles
+## visitor can also create acct
+- must have a google
+- without google acct visitor can login to save&find

+## pay us a visit https://save-find-prompt.vercel.app/